pharrukh/normuradov/posts/2023/red-boar-book-review-en.md

 ---
 title: read red book with boar if you are not junior
-description: review on the masterpiece by Dr Martin Kleppmann
+description: review on the masterpiece by Dr Martin Kleppmann - Designing Data-Intensive Applications
 date: 2023-02-19
 tags:
   - book review